 First, as urban dwellers have kept growing, the cost of ownership of a car has become higher and too expensive to bear.

-In this respect, in urban areas, giving up to car ownership has become a no-brainer.
+In this respect, giving up car ownership has become a no-brainer in urban areas.
 This makes ride-sharing convenient.

-Second, Uber and other apps like Lyft makes it extremely easy to go anywhere with the least friction thanks to their gamified marketplaces.
+Second, Uber and other apps like Lyft make it extremely easy to go anywhere with the least friction, thanks to their gamified marketplaces.

 A two-sided marketplace has to have built-in mechanisms that allow network effects to pick up.
 This means that for each additional driver or rider joining the platform, it becomes better and better for the others joining next.

-In Uber case, more drivers and riders have meant better pickup times, lower prices, better reviews of drivers and increasing revenues for the marketplace.
+In Uber’s case, more drivers and riders have meant better pickup times, lower prices, better reviews of drivers, and increased revenues for the marketplace.

 Uber expanded market opportunities

-Another key element is about market expansion.
-Any successful two-sided marketplace will be able at a particular stage to expand market opportunities.
+Another key element is market expansion.
+Any successful two-sided marketplace will be able, at a particular stage, to expand market opportunities.

 For Uber, in particular, the company taps into a few specific needs:

-- Taxy Industry inefficiencies where the supply of cubs is limited at all time
+- Taxi Industry inefficiencies where the supply of cubs is limited at all times.

-- The willingness of a growing number of people to rent on demand rather than own a car
+- A growing number of people are willing to rent on demand rather than own a car.

-For instance, since Uber inception, a new need for cars for rent to make additional income over the platform has sparked new businesses like HyreCar.
+For instance, since Uber’s inception, a new need for cars for rent to make additional income over the platform has sparked new businesses.

 Uber revenue model and pricing models

 Uber makes money via a service fee that drivers pay.
-This service fee varies from trip to trip, and it represents the difference between what riders pay and what drivers earn once removed tips, tolls, fees.
+This service fee varies from trip to trip, representing the difference between what riders pay and what drivers earn once removed tips, tolls, and fees.